Animal Morality and Earthly Ecotopias

 Take human competition, for example.
 As a general rule, animal consciousness fosters cooperation, if not within species, then between species, and if not between species, then over time, as all that dies and decays replenishes some other generation of life.

 For all things there is a season, and animals know it.
 But people, people, people don’t understand this.
-If only we can get past our myopic, addictive landscape, then we humans might re-acquire some of our fellow creatures’ innate sense of eco-morality.
+If only we could get past our myopic, addictive landscape, then we humans might re-acquire some of our fellow creatures’ innate sense of eco-morality.
 So far though, our religions and our philosophies are sophomoric and provincial when compared to the un-nameable, Tao-like, ideal, named “ecosystems.”

 Empty our self-important minds, and put aside our technological toys, and perhaps we may earn the right to stand with the rest of our earth’s beings in grace.
 The qualia of our inner landscapes is a gift which flows directly into our minds from ecosystems, unmediated by our senses; this is a gift we hardly appreciate, but when we do, it – qualia, grace – moves through us, and then outward and back into the landscape.